luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 | Microsoft Word     | False           | 0.012   |
 | Visual Studio Code | True            | 0.067   |

 We find that after the z-score outlier rejection, we find that only the data from Visual Studio Code is normally distributed.
 The data for Notepad, Notepad++ and Microsoft Word are not normally distributed.
-This could be due to...
+This could be due to a variety of reason.
+Firstly, it is possible that there is software specific behavior that is periodically executed which changes the distribution of the energy consumption.
+For example, in Microsoft Word, the spell check or the autosave features may cause spikes in the energy usage.
+Another explanation for this could be background tasks that are competing for system resources.
+An example of this could be check for system updates or garbage collection that will increase energy usage, thus causing the distribution of the results to change.

 Since the data of three out of four text editors are not normally distributed, we opted for the Mann-Whitney U test to test for statistical significance.
-The results for the Mann-Whitney t-test are below.
+The Mann-Whitney U test is a non-parametric test, thus it does not assume that the data has a normal distribution.
+The results for the Mann-Whitney t-test are illustrated in the table below.

 | Test                            | Is it Significant? | P-Value |
 |---------------------------------|--------------------|---------|